kirillbobyrev/pabi/README.md

   run in each Pull Request.

 Pabi strives to be a **platform** for experimentation.
-Testing new ideas is only valuable if the outcome the experiment results can be understood and quantified.
+Testing new ideas is only valuable if the outcome the experiment results are quantified and easily interpreted.
 There are plenty of interesting ideas to be tried (e.g. different evaluation network architecture, different training methods and network distillation/quantization as means of compression).
 See [Resources] for a list of candidates.